peterstace/dauntless/README.md

 #### Most Important

-* All ops should be long file ops, e.g. bisect.

-* Show search progress.

 * Substitute command.

+* Should not be able to see past end of file if the file is bigger than 1 screen.

 #### Important